 What Happens When You Bottle Up Your Emotions?

-Bottling up emotions, whether repressed or suppressed, can lead to increased stress, anxiety, and depression.
-It can also result in physical symptoms, affect relationships, and hinder one’s ability to cope with everyday stressors.
+Bottling up emotions, whether you suppress or repress them, can increase cortisol and lead to chronic stress and other mental health challenges like anxiety, depression, and substance abuse.
+It can also lead to physical symptoms, impact relationships, and hinder your ability to cope with everyday stressors.

-- Feeling numb or disconnected from one's feelings
+- You might feel numb or disconnected from your feelings.

-- Sudden mood swings or intense emotional reactions to minor triggers
+- You experience sudden mood swings or intense emotional reactions to minor triggers.

-- Memory gaps, especially about childhood or specific events
+- Memory gaps, especially related to childhood or specific events.

 Get Started With Nuview Treatment Center